YUNSUCHO/IBM-AI-ENGINEERING/AI-ENGINEERING-CAPSTONE-PROJECT/README.md

 ## Result visualization:

 Following results are the performance of the model that has been trained for 4 epochs.
+And due to the longer computation time, samller number of training and validation samples has been used for the model (Trainsplit are train : validation = 10,000 : 5,000)
 <img src="https://github.com/YUNSUCHO/Adversarial-Pose-Enstimation/blob/main/README/Lanmark%20localization%20(after%20augmentation).png" width="300px"/>